Second Language Psycholinguistics Lab

 Ignite CASPSLaP: Teaching Spanish and Portuguese pronunciation

 This website collects lesson plans and materials that have been presented at the pronunciation-focused Ignite sessions at CASPSLaP (Current Approaches to Spanish and Portuguese Second Language Phonology).
-Materials from the 2014, 2016, and 2018 sessions are available.
+Materials from the 2014, 2016, 2018, and 2020 sessions are available.